weirdy1224/cyber-crime-wing-project/README.md

-**RUN THESE COMMANDS TO SETUP THE ENVIRONMENT** npm install code/frontend/requirements.txt npm install code/frontend/requirements.txt
+**RUN THESE COMMANDS TO SETUP THE ENVIRONMENT**
+1.npm install code/frontend/requirements.txt
+2. npm install code/frontend/requirements.txt

 **TO RUN THE WEBSITE**